AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	resource.

 :Guidance:
-	The reference system should be recorded using its associated code in the `EPSG Geodetic Parameter Registry <http://epsg-registry.org/>`__.
-For metadata created on `spatialdata.gov.scot <https://www.spatialdata.gov.scot>`__, the two most common spatial reference systems have been pre-populated in the templates: OSGB 1936 and ETRS89.
-Users should select their required reference system and remove the other.
-If another spatial reference system is required, this can be added by accessing the `advanced editor view <UserDoc_Chap6_Edit.html#changing-the-editing-view>`__ and searching for the coordinate system tab in the search box below the element.
+	The reference system should be recorded referencing a well known common register (e.g. `EPSG Geodetic Parameter Registry <http://epsg-registry.org/>`__) in a URL link format.
+For INSPIRE purposes the **first entry** must be one of the reference systems listed in Annex D.4 (Default Coordinate Reference Systems) of the `INSPIRE Metadata Technical Guidelines <https://inspire.ec.europa.eu/Technical-Guidelines2/Metadata/>`__.
+For this reason it is recommended that ETRS89 is included as the first entry, and if desired British National Grid as a secondary entry.
+Failure to do so will result in a validation error.

+	The box below the element can be used to search for and add additional reference systems.

 |userdoc_fig_7_23_1_ReferenceSystem|